 The Children’s Assessment Center (The CAC) accepts two full-time interns for a 12-month internship, which begins September 1st and ends August 31st.
 The psychology doctoral internship program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and is currently not accredited by the American Psychological Association (APA).
-However, The CAC submitted the self-study in October 2017 and had a site visit in July 2018.
 Questions specifically related to the program’s accreditation status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation